Organized: April 27, 1926

 Nancy Anderson died in June 1827, and was buried beside her husband and son, William, in the family cemetery near Rossville, Chester District, South Carolina.

 Joshua and Mary Smith were the parents of four sons who became ministers.
-Their son, James A. Smith, came to Dallas County in 1845, and helped organize the First Methodist Church in Dallas.
-He was the great grandfather of Mrs. Gus L. Ford.
-Mrs. Ford was an Honorary Life Member of the Nancy Anderson Chapter until her death, October 9, 1967.
+Their son, James A. Smith, came to Dallas County in 1845, and helped organize the First Methodist Church there.
+He was the great grandfather of organizing regent Mrs. Gus L. Ford.
+Mrs. Ford was an honorary life member of the Nancy Anderson Chapter until her death on October 9, 1967.

 The Nancy Anderson Chapter meetings are held the third Wednesday of each month, September through May, at 11:30 a.m., unless otherwise specified.
 In September there is a DAR/SAR dinner meeting, and in February a Good Citizens Tea is held.

-Each regular meeting includes a devotional, DAR Ritual and related material, President Generalís Message, and National Defense Report.
+Each regular meeting includes a devotional, DAR Ritual and related material, President Generals Message, and National Defense Report.

 For Membership Information, E-mail